Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Conclusion and outlook

-The method developed in this work is highly efficient in calculating trajectories with non-adiabatic effects, which can be applied to molecular dynamics simulations that highly rely on statistics.
-It can also be employed to identify reaction channels with small probabilities such as roaming.
-In the future, we plan to employ this method to investigate photo-isomerization processes such as bond rearrangement in diiodomethane and ring opening in thiophenone.
+The computational procedure used in this work is efficient in calculating trajectories with non-adiabatic effects as we build PESs beforehand using a streamlined interpolation scheme, which can be applied to molecular dynamics simulations that highly rely on statistics, e.g., to identify reaction channels with small probabilities such as roaming.
+In the future, we plan to employ this approach to investigate photo-isomerization processes such as bond rearrangement in diiodomethane and ring opening in thiophenone.